andywales83/MS-Project-1/README.md

 For live viewing on Github Pages, the project was deployed using the following method:

 - Log in to Github.
 - Select the required Github repository.
 - Make sure that the repository is on the Master branch.
 - Clicking on the Settings tab from the menu listed under the repository name.
 - Selecting the Pages tab from the Settings menu, that is listed down the left side of the screen.
 - Clicking on the button under the sources section labeled None and selecting Master Branch
 - Clicking on the save button, to activate the deployment to Github Pages.

+## Cloning

+To make a local clone of a Github Repository:

+- Navigate to the main page of the repository
+- Above the list of files, click on the green button titled Code
+- If you choose to clone using HTTPS, under the "Clone with HTTPS", click on the icon to the right of the repository URL to copy the link
+- Open up Gitbash
+- Change the name of the working directory to the location where you want the cloned directory to go
+- Type git clone, and then paste the URL that you copied earlier
+- press enter to create your local clone

 ## Credits